A Quick Guide to Proactive Cybersecurity Measures: How to Keep Yourself Safe From Hackers

 Cyber-Threat Analysis

 Cybersecurity threats can come from various sources, including human error, natural disasters, hardware failures, malicious software, unsecured networks, and more.
 Before implementing proactive cybersecurity measures, you should analyze your organization’s cyber threats.
-You can use cyber threat modeling to identify the threats that pose the most significant risk to your organization.
+You can use cyber threat modeling to identify the most significant risks to your organization.
 This process maps the threats to your organization and involves breaking down the organization’s infrastructure into components and mapping the threats against them.

 What You Can Learn from Cyber Threat Analysis Are: